bluebanquise/bluebanquise/resources/documentation/monitoring/grafana.rst

 Unit
 ****

-Self explanatory, choose the unit, min, max and the display name for the values.
+Self-explanatory, choose the unit, min, max and the display name for the values.

 Thresholds
 **********